PEMF for Muscle Repair: Complete Guide to Recover Faster

 How To Use PEMF For Muscle Recovery: My Weekly Schedule

-In the last years, I have experimented with different recovery methods, and adding PEMF therapy to my routine has helped a lot.
+In the last few years, I have experimented with different recovery methods, and adding PEMF therapy to my routine has helped a lot.

 But like any powerful tool, it’s most effective when used correctly.